A recap of the program/presentations at our

 APRIL

-501 member Mike Maniatus brought everyone up to date with a talk and slideshow on construction progress of his scratch-built DH Moth Major.
+501 member Mike Maniatis brought everyone up to date with a talk and slideshow on construction progress of his scratch-built DH Moth Major.
 Many original parts are being procured from sources around the world.
 There are only three Moth Majors in existence.

 MARCH